0 Views

 "If you could both each just one piece I'd be very grateful, I have a long way ahead and I cannot stay without any food".

 He then put his bag down, put me over it, and went towards the river.
 The stranger sat next to me and looked at me awkwardly.
-He really didn't know how to deal with kids.
-He was even afraid.
+He didn't know how to deal with kids.
+He was even afraid of me.
 Luckily my father came back very soon, with 2 large fish on a stick.

 "Can you make a fire?", asked the stranger.

-"No, nobody can make a fire in this place", my father answered.
+"No, nobody can make a fire in this place".

 Everything was covered in snow and every once in a while the wind was reminding us that we were the guests there.